-Many Standard Dimensions, plus Custom Dimensions
+Standard Dimensions plus Custom Dimensions

 small custom size sofa